altibbi-com/AltibbiVec/AltibbiVec 1.0/README.md

 >> conda install -c conda-forge fasttext

-To use AltibbiVec-Glove, install the Glove library using:
+To use AltibbiVec-Glove, install the [Glove](https://github.com/maciejkula/glove-python) library using:

 >>pip install glove-python-binary

 ## How To Use
-Here is a simple code for loading and using either Word2Vec, FastText, or GloVe.
-As follows.
+The following script shows the code for loading and using either Word2Vec, FastText, or GloVe models.

 1. Install the required libraries.
-2. Download the model file that is in **.txt** to a directory, e.g., ``altibbi_models.''
+2. Download the model file that is in **.txt** to a directory, e.g., "altibbi_models".
 3. Run the following code to load and use the models:

 ```python